DavidUKr/HR_Advanced_Chat/README.md

 Don't tell anyone you're using me :)

-Run this in a python environment
+Run this in a python environmen:

+To set up OpenAi key:
+set OPENAI_KEY=your_access_token

 For dependencies:
 pip install openai  langchain langchain_openai pypdf streamlit streamlit_chat